tgirke/GEN242-2021/content/en/tutorials/rfea/rfea.md

 #### `GOHyperGAll` and `GOCluster_Report`

 The following introduceds a `GOCluster_Report` convenience function from the `systemPipeR` package.
-The first part show how to generate the proper `catdb` file for any organism supported by BioMart.
+The first part shows how to generate the proper `catdb` lookup data structure for any organism supported by BioMart (H Backman and Girke 2016).

 ``` r
 ## Create a custom genome-to-GO lookup table for enrichment testing